muhme/joomla-branches-tester/README.md

 There is no Git repository, so you cannot run the other tests, and scripts/pull will be skipped.
 Grafting can also be done multiple times. :smile:

-What distinguishes a grafted Joomla from a standard package-installed Joomla?
+What distinguishes a JBT grafted Joomla from a standard package-installed Joomla?
-A grafted Joomla contains three additional files and two directories from the development branch:
+A JBT grafted Joomla contains additional files and two directories from the development branch:
-* Files: `cypress.config.dist.mjs`, `package.json` and `package-lock.json`
+* Files: `cypress.config.*` and `package*.json`
 * Directories: `node_modules` and `tests/System`

 ### Syncing from GitHub Repository

-To avoid recreating everything the next day, you can simply fetch and merge the latest changes from the Joomla GitHub repository into your local branches.
-This can be done for all Joomla instances without any arguments, or for specific versions:
+To avoid recreating Joomla instances the next day, you can simply fetch and merge the latest changes from the Joomla GitHub repository into your local dev-branch based instances.
+This can be done for all installed Joomla instances without any arguments or for specific versions:
 ```
 scripts/pull 53 60
 ```